Hindu Raksha Dal chief held for raising communal slogans at Jantar Mantar on August 8

-A senior police officer said Chaudhary was present outside the Mandir Marg police station from where he was arrested around 2.30 pm on Tuesday.
+A senior police officer said Chaudhary was arrested at the Mandir Marg police station around 2.30 pm on Tuesday.

-The officer said he doesn't know if Chaudhary was planning to go to Connaught Place police station.

-The Delhi Police had registered a case after a video showing anti-Muslim slogans being raised during a protest at Jantar Mantar here on August 8 was widely circulated on social media.
+The Delhi Police had registered a case after a video went viral on social media showing anti-Muslim slogans being raised during a protest at Jantar Mantar here on August 8.

 The Delhi Police has already arrested eight people -- Uttam Upadhyay, Ashwini Upadhyay, Preet Singh, Deepak Singh, Deepak Kumar, Vinod Sharma, Vinit Bajpai and Sushil Tiwari -- in connection with the case.